trpham/CodingPractice/Node/Symmetric Tree.md

    3    3

 ```
-- Recursively compare the `outer lefts with the outer rights`, `inner most lefts with inner rights`.
+- Recursively compare the `outer lefts with the outer rights`, `inner lefts with inner rights`.

 ```java
 public boolean isSymmetric(Node root) {